ArceLopera/ArceLopera.github.io/_posts/2021-07-17-VRIH_KanjiAudioTactile.md

 header:
    teaser: /assets/images/EduTech.jpg
 categories:
+  - Gaming and Entertainment
-  - System Development
+  - Education
 tags:
-  - Intelligent Environments
-  - Education and Technology
-  - Game Design
+  - Novel Interfaces
 ---

 Commonly, Species Monitoring is performed in mega-biodiverse environments by using bioacoustics